aka Dynasty of Fear

-Judy Geeson is a pallid wimp but Peter Cushing is as always good and Joan Collins gets her teeth into a super-bitch role with considerable relish.
-Following Joan Collins’s success in the prime time soap Dynasty (1981-9), Fear in the Night was with a deft commercial chutzpah released on video as Dynasty of Fear.
+Judy Geeson is pallid but Peter Cushing is as always good.
+Joan Collins, who was a rising star on the Anglo-horror scene at the time, gets her teeth into a super-bitch role with considerable relish.
+Following Collins’s success in the prime time soap Dynasty (1981-9), Fear in the Night was with a deft commercial chutzpah released on video as Dynasty of Fear.